xingzhou/containercafe/README.md

 where <Space_id> is the Bluemix Space Id for that user.
 - X-Auth-TenantId: <Space_id>
 where <Space_id> is the Blumix Space Id required by Swarm cluster.
-- X-Auth-Proxy: Token
-where Token is literally the 5 character string "Token".

 For debugging purposes it is handy to crate docker config file to reference with docker calls.
 Use either `~/.docker/config.json` for all the docker calls or